hbctraining/variant_analysis/lessons/07_variant_calling.md

 ### Germline versus Somatic Variant Calling

 Variant calling can be broadly broken up into two groups, germline and somatic.
-These two types of variant calling methods have different assumptions regarding in the input data and thus are handled differently.
+These two types of variant calling methods have different assumptions regarding the input data and thus are handled differently.

 * **Germline** variant calling refers to the process of calling **variants that are ubiquitous across the organism** (i.e. almost all cells carry these variants) and these are the types of variants that can be passed through the germline.
 Germline variant calling for the most part expects at most two alleles in relatively equal frequencies.